Endometrial stromal nodule

 An endometrial stromal nodule is a noninfiltrative, circumscribed proliferation of endometrial stromal cells and is a benign subtype of endometrial stromal tumor.
 The appearance of the cells is identical to normal endometrial stromal cells.
 This can only be differentiated from low-grade endometrial stromal sarcoma by confirming lack of infiltration.
+These nodules are rare and typically discovered incidentally after hysterectomy, with an excellent prognosis following complete excision.